josmar-crwdstffng/angular/packages/compiler-cli/ngcc/src/migrations/README.md

 To create one of these migrations for ngcc, you should implement the `Migration` interface and add an instance of the class to the `DecorationAnalyzer.migrations` collection.

-This folder is where we keep the `Migration` interface and the implemented migrations.
+This directory is where we keep the `Migration` interface and the implemented migrations.

 Each migration should have a unit test stored in the `../../test/migrations` directory.